 These robustly engineered rings ensure the compression from the rafter connection translates into an incredibly strong roof, while also serving as a beautiful design feature.

-There are many people in Alaska living with the Nomad Shelter liner as insulation for their primary residences.
-The owners Lee and Jess Tenhoff also use the heavy liner to insulate their residence yurts in Homer, Alaska.
+There are many people in Alaska living in Nomad Shelter yurts featuring four-season liner as insulation for their primary residences.
+The owners Lee and Jess Tenhoff also use the heavy four-season liner to insulate their residence yurts in Homer, Alaska.

-Nomad Shelter offers an octagonal cedar and Plexiglass skylight that is distinctive.
-The design includes a rugged safety bracket that supports a MetalBestos stove stack through the center.
-Yurts 20' and under use an 8" bracket for a 6" insulated stove pipe, and larger yurts have a 10" central bracket for an 8" pipe.
+Nomad Shelter is proud to feature a distinctive octagonal cedar and Plexiglass skylight.
+Love your wood stove?
+Our skylight design includes a rugged safety bracket designed to securely support a stove stack.
+The stove stack exits the center of the skylight, making installation easy and clearance code-compliant.
+Yurts 20' and under use an 8" bracket for a 6" insulated Metalbestos stove pipe, and larger yurts have a 10" central bracket for an 8" insulated Metalbestos stove pipe.

-The stack is safest when it exits the peak of the shelter for optimum draft.
-The stack is supported in high winds by the cedar frame, providing the safest possible stack solution for extreme climates.
-The stack can be angled on the interior of the yurt to place the stove anywhere in the yurt that is desired.
+The stove stack is safest when it exits the peak of your yurt for optimum draft.
+The stove stack is supported in high winds by the cedar skylight frame which is anchored to the compression ring, providing the safest possible stack solution for extreme climates.
+The stove stack can be angled on the interior of the yurt to allow your stove to be placed anywhere in the yurt you desire.

 The skylight can be capped if there is no stove stack needed.
-The Tam light thermopane double dome skylight can be ordered direct from Tam skylights.
+The Tam light thermopane double dome skylight from Tam skylights makes an excellent cap.